The Dark Eye (video game): Development

-The Dark Eye was art directed by Rebekah Behrendt, whose stated goal was "to subvert the look of computer 3-D art by creating a more homemade feel."
+The Dark Eye was art directed by Rebekah Behrendt, whose stated goal was "to subvert the look of computer 3-D art by creating a more homemade feel".
 She hired Doug Beswick to help animate the project.

 The game's soundtrack was composed by Thomas Dolby, along with Chuck Mitchell and Blake Leyh.

 As of 2023, The Dark Eye is supported for modern systems via ScummVM since version 2.8.0.

+In January 2026, it was announced that the game would be re-released on Steam.
+Due to trademark conflicts, the title was changed to Edgar Allan Poe's Interactive Horror: 1995 Edition.

 Reception

 Upon its release, the game attracted little attention from either critics or consumers.
 Jeffrey Adams of GameSpot gave the game a mixed review, criticizing the game's lack of explanation for gameplay mechanics or goals, but still regarding it as "one of the most original computer games ever created."
 Conversely, Patrick Arellano of Blasting News hailed it as one of the best obscure horror games of all time.

 Entertainment Weekly gave the game an A.

 In 2011, Adventure Gamers named The Dark Eye the 85th-best adventure game ever released.